fabian-m-fuchs/beamer-varbox/README.md

 This is a package providing beamer boxes with variable size corners.

-The package scales the corner arc of a beamer block relative to the standard rounded predefined option provided by the beamer class.
+The package allows to scale the corner arc of a beamer blocks relative to the standard `rounded' predefined option provided by the beamer class.